 Figure 7.4 Culturally mindful interactions can aid in positive workplace relationships.
-Wikimedia Diversity Conference 2017 - Walaa - CC BY-SA 4.0.
+Wikimedia Diversity Conference 2017.
+Walaa.
+CC BY-SA 4.0.

-- Communication fulfills our physical, personal, and social needs. - Communication is a process because senders and receivers act as senders and receivers simultaneously, with the receiver's feedback serving as a key element to continuing the process. - The components of the communication process involve the source, sender, channel, message, environment, and noise. - Skills associated with effective interpersonal communication are listening skills, people skills, emotional intelligence, appropriate skill selection, and ethical communication. - Cultural intelligence involves the degree to which an individual can communicate competently in varying cultural situations.
-Cultural intelligence consists of four distinct parts: knowledge, motivation, understanding, and behavior.
+- · Communication fulfills our physical, personal, and social needs. - · Communication is a process because senders and receivers act as senders and receivers simultaneously, with the receiver's feedback serving as a key element to continuing the process. - · The components of the communication process involve the source, sender, channel, message, environment, and noise. - · Skills associated with effective interpersonal communication are listening skills, people skills, emotional intelligence, appropriate skill selection, and ethical communication.

-- 1. Think of your most recent communication with another individual.
+- Think of your most recent communication with another individual.
 Write down this conversation and, within the conversation, identify the components of the communication process. - 2.
 Think about the different types of noise that affect communication.
 Can you list some examples of how noise can make communication worse? - 3.
 We all do something well in relation to communication.
 What are your best communication skills?
 In what areas would you like to improve?

-- Small editing revisions to tailor the content to the Psychology of Human Relations course. - Remix combining 2.2 Elements of Interpersonal Communication, 2.5 Interpersonal Communication Skills, and 6.4 Improving Intercultural Communication Skills (Interpersonal Communication Milne Publishing) into one chapter on interpersonal communication. - Added all images and provided links to locations of images and CC licenses. - Reformatted in-text citations and references to comply with APA 7th edition formatting reference manual.
+- Small editing revisions to tailor the content to the Psychology of Human Relations course. - Remix combining 2 Elements of Interpersonal, Communication 2.5

+Interpersonal Communication Skills, and 6.4 Improving Intercultural Communication Skills (Interpersonal Communication - Milne Publishing) into one chapter on interpersonal communication.

+- · Added all images and provided links to locations of images and CC licenses. - · Reformatted in-text citations and references to comply with APA 7th edition formatting reference manual.